List of irredentist claims or disputes: Afghanistan

 The Afghan border with Pakistan, known as the Durand Line, was agreed to by Afghanistan and British India in 1893.
 The Pashtun tribes inhabiting the border areas were divided between what have become two nations; Afghanistan never accepted the still-porous border and clashes broke out in the 1950s and 1960s between Afghanistan and Pakistan over the issue.
-All Afghan governments of the past century have declared, with varying intensity, a long-term goal of re-uniting all Pashtun-dominated areas under Afghan rule.
+All Afghan governments of the past century have declared, with varying intensity, a long-term goal of reuniting all Pashtun-dominated areas under Afghan rule.
 No other country in the world accepts Afghanistan's unilateral claim that the Durand Line is in dispute.
 Afghan claims over Pakistani territory have detrimentally affected Afghanistan–Pakistan relations.